wstevo4891/griffen/README.md

 "Generated Access token" and a "Generate" button beneath.
 Click on "Generate", copy the key, and paste it between the quotes on the OAUTH2_ACCESS_TOKEN line in dropbox_config.rb

+Step 7.
+Register a Zoho CRM account and paste your api key between the quotes in config/initializers/zoho.rb

 You're all set!
-Go to the app's home page, create a user account, and complete the application form.
-You should see that a pdf of the form was uploaded to the Dropbox app you just created.
-A pdf file will also appear in the 'pdfs' folder in the root directory.
+New users will appear as leads in your Zoho CRM account and completed application forms will be saved as pdfs in the 'pdfs' directory before being uploaded to your Dropbox App.

 #More Info